njsgaynor/AutoHEC/src/Analysis/README.txt

   specified storage-outflow curves

-## Structure of Compare_hydrographs.py ##
---getData(): calls getFlowData.py, which extracts the flow data for each station from the RAS DSS file --roundSigFigs(num, sigfigs): rounds num to sigfigs number of significant figures; for river stations, sigfigs is seven because only eight characters are allowed
---readFromFile(filePath, fileName): reads data from a pickled file created using getPeakData.py
---reassignKeys(dataDict): the original keys are the complete data address in the DSS file.
-This changes it to only include the river, reach, and station ID separated by spaces (no forward slash).
---plotLines(filePath, plotData, figName, versions): Plots the hydrographs in multiple datasets on a single axis for comparison --getFlow(versions, filePath): reads data from text files created using getFlowData.py, matches stations, and calls plotLines to plot both hydrographs curves

-## Structure of Compare_Inundation.py ##
---roundSigFigs(num, sigfigs): rounds num to sigfigs number of significant figures; for river stations, sigfigs is seven because only eight characters are allowed
---readFromFile(filePath, fileName): reads  data from pickled file [not used] --readFromCSV(filePath, fileName): Reads inundation data from CSV file --findDiff(baseData, compareData): calculates the difference in inundation depth and time between two model versions.
-If the base model version shows no out- of-banks depth, the difference is set to -1; if the comparison model version shows no out-of-banks depth, the difference is set to -2.
-Any depth differences >0.1 ft or time differences >0.5 are printed in the output with the station ID.
---getPeak(versions, filePath, savePath, watershed, timestep): drives the looping process through each model version, calling other methods --plotScatter(dataX, dataY, versions, filePath, timestep): Plots the difference between two datasets on a scatter plot with depth on the y-axis and time on the x-axis.

 ## Structure of makeMaxWselCsv.py ##
 --getData(): calls getPeakData.py, which extracts the max stage and the time of the max stage for each station